NuanceNetwork/Nuance/docs/validators.md

    The script will:
    1. Sync uv dependencies
-   2. Start the PostgreSQL database
-   3. Run the Alembic migrations
+   2. Run the Alembic migrations
-   4. Start the validator with PM2
+   3. Start the validator with PM2

    The validator will read all configuration from your `.env` file, so you don't need to pass any parameters as command-line arguments.